swcarpentry/r-novice-inflammation/_episodes/01-starting-with-data.md

 [1] 55
 ~~~
 {: .output}
-We can treat our variable like a regular number, and do arithmetic it:
+We can treat our variable like a regular number, and do arithmetic with it:

 ~~~